-At McKiggan Hebert Lawyers, our car accident lawyers understand how frustrating that can be.
+At McKiggan Hebert, our car accident lawyer understand how frustrating that can be.
 That’s why we think it’s important to educate our clients about the process of filing a car accident claim in Nova Scotia, so they know what to expect and when they might encounter delays and so they understand when it is time to get ready for the next step in their personal injury claim.

 Steps in a Car Accident Claim in Nova Scotia

 Notify Defendant’s Insurance Company of the Claim

 When you begin the process of filing a car accident claim in Nova Scotia, the first thing your personal injury lawyer will oversee is notifying the person responsible for your injuries (or their insurance company) that you are making a claim.
 Your lawyer will provide some basic information as to why you are making the claim.On occasion, the facts about the accident are clear enough that we are able to negotiate a reasonable settlement almost right away.
 However, most often, this is not the case.
 Initial offers from insurance companies rarely reflect fair compensation.

 One of the things that can make this stage more complicated is the minor injury cap in Nova Scotia.
 Legally, if an injury is deemed to be minor, nonmonetary losses are capped at $7,500.This amount is adjusted for inflation every year.

 In order for the courts to begin movement on your case, your car accident lawyer will file a document called a Notice of Action and Statement of Claim with the court.
 This document outlines the facts relevant to your case.
 The facts in the document should establish that:

 - The other driver was at fault for the accident.

 - You sustained injuries because of the accident.

 - A description of your injuries.